raspstephan/psp_in_kenda_analysis/lab_notebook.md

 Goal: Find out about ensemble spread in precipitation!

-1. Try Brier Score for 0.1 and 1.0 mm/h --> Running in screen for upscale 1 and 31
+1. Try Brier Score for 0.1 and 1.0 mm/h --> Running in screen for upscale 1 and 31.
+Done
+2. Run CRPS again with upscaling --> In screen.
+Done

+Check out status of runs!

+- Restarted noDA_PSPv2_ens with correct values --> Should be done end of the week!
+- Restart DA_REF det --> Probably doesn't work.
+Check tomorrow.

+ToDo:
+- Scores (FSS) for 12UTC init.
+Is noDA still better than DA_PSP? --> In screen.
+Done
+- Precip accum for 12 UTC --> Done
+- FSS for 11 grid points
+- Forecast T (+PS) verification
+- Analysis precipitation (ens!) verification
+- Start coherent paper.tex --> started

+## October 16

+Runs:
+- noDA still running
+- REF restarted, should work this time!

+Put results (BS, CRPS, FSS12) in paper.tex -->
+- FSS 12UTC: Is noDA still better than DA_PSP?
+No big difference.
+Does this indicate that using PSP in DA... not sure.
+- BS/CRPS.
+There is some suggestions that at the time of triggering there is an icrease in spread, and therefore better reliability.
+- 12UTC, initial spin up peak.
+Also for strong forcing, too much precip. contradicts 00UTC too little precip...